danpeirce/MemoryHexDump/README.md

 The example has been changed to show how this can be used to see how variables are stored in memory.

 ![](example_output.png)

+## CoolTerm Settings

+I found it expedient to use CoolTerm rather than the Arduino serial monitor.
+For this example I cheanged the default screen buffer in Coolterm to 20000 from the default 10000.